pvcraven/networking-class/source/03_physical_layer/exercise_1/physical_layer.rst

 Step 1: Dual Blinking LEDs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start with the tutorial to blink an LED.
-Make sure you have that working.
+Skip ahead and follow the section:

+:ref:`gpio_tutorial`.

-Get two LEDs to blink at the same time.
+From what you learned in that tutorial, expand from it and get two LEDs to blink at the same time.
 Use pins 12 and 17.
 Blink both a green and red LED at the same time.

 This is an example, with a 1 second blink time.